Contact Us Today (424) 372-3112

 What are the Possible Penalties if Convicted?

 The potential penalties for ecstasy-related convictions in the state of California will always depend on the details of the case discussed below.
-Possession of small amounts of ecstasy for personal use is a misdemeanor crime defined under California Health and Safety Code 11377(a) HS, carrying a sentence of no more than a year in jail and up to $1,000 fine.
+Possession of small amounts of ecstasy for personal use is a misdemeanor crime defined under California Health and Safety Code 11377(a) HS, carrying a sentence of no more than a year in jail and up to a $1,000 fine.

 Penalties for Ecstasy Charges in California

-If you have a prior ecstasy-possession conviction, then the misdemeanor will become a felony crime punishable by 16 months, two years, or even three years of imprisonment.
+If you have a prior ecstasy possession conviction, then the misdemeanor will become a felony crime punishable by 16 months, two years, or even three years of imprisonment.

 If you possessed ecstasy for sale, which is covered under Health and Safety Code 11378 HS, then it's a felony crime that carries 16 months, 2 or 3 years in prison, and a fine up to $10,000; Health and Safety Code 11379 HS defines the sale or transportation of ecstasy, which carries a sentence of 2 to 9 years in prison and a fine up to $10,000;

-Vehicle Code 23152(f) defines driving under the influence of ecstasy, which is usually a misdemeanor crime that carries 3 to 5 years' probation and a driver's license suspension.
+Vehicle Code 23152(f) defines driving under the influence of ecstasy, which is usually a misdemeanor crime that carries 3 to 5 years probation and a driver's license suspension.
 If you had possession of large amounts of ecstasy, a sentencing enhancement could increase the felony to up to 15 years in prison.

 What are the California Drug Diversion Programs?